agunuganti/blockchain/README.md

 Basically
 file:///C:/xampp/htdocs/akhil/cards.php  >> http://localhost/akhil/cards.php

-Run cards.php in blockchain file
+Run cards.php in blockchain file.
-Enter data
+Enter data,
 you will be directed to beta.php

-Need to upgarde this file
+You can see your backend data in directory scm in table alpha.